dezoito/dezoito.github.io/_posts/2020-05-16-node-asynchronous-list-searches-with-bing-api.md

 ### The Problem
 I have to run searches on dozen (sometimes hundreds of terms) on occasion, so the first step was to automate that, using Bing's excellent Web Search API.

-The second step was taking advantage of Javascript's asynchronous nature so *all* these terms could be searched in parallel (hopefully yealding a faster response, instead of on-by-one).
+The second step was taking advantage of Javascript's asynchronous nature so *all* these terms could be searched in parallel (hopefully yielding a faster response, instead of on-by-one).

 ### Code
 The first iteration looks like this (I'll break it down and add complexity later):